-The Company's financial instruments, other than Derivatives, comprise loans to group undertakings, borrowings, cash and liquid resources, and various items, such as other assets and liabilities that arise directly from its operations.
+The Company's financial instruments, other than derivatives, comprise loans to group undertakings, borrowings, cash and liquid resources, and various items, such as other assets and liabilities that arise directly from its operations.
 The main purpose of these financial instruments is to raise finance for the Group's operations.

-The Company also enters into Derivatives transactions (principally interest rate swaps).
+The Company also enters into derivatives transactions (principally interest rate swaps).
 The purpose of such transactions is to manage the interest rate risk arising from the Company's operations and its sources of finance.
-Up until 31 December 2018, the Company applied hedge accounting in accordance with IAS 39 to represent the economic effects of its risk management strategies.
-As at 1 January 2019, the Company voluntarily de-designated all hedge relationships.